t2o2/scratch-solar/readme.md

 -   **Setup:**

-    -   At the start (e.g., when the green flag is clicked), use the `pen up` block to ensure the pen is not drawing immediately.
+    -   When the green flag is clicked, use the `pen up` block to ensure the pen is not drawing immediately.
-    -   Set the pen's color to match the planet or choose a light gray for a neutral orbit color.
+    -   Set the pen's color to match the planet or choose a light gray.
     -   Use the `set pen size to` block to adjust the thickness of the orbit line.
 A smaller value like `1` or `2` is recommended.
 -   **Drawing the Orbit:**

     -   Before the planet starts its movement in the 'Forever' loop, use the `pen down` block to start drawing.
     -   As the planet moves, it will now draw its path, visually representing its orbit.
-    -   If you want to clear the previous orbits and redraw them, use the `clear` block from the pen extension at the beginning of your script (e.g., when the green flag is clicked).
+    -   If you want to clear the previous orbits and redraw them, use the `clear` block from the pen extension at the beginning of your script.
 -   **Test:** Click the green flag to see the planets drawing their orbits around the sun.

 [Planet Code](https://github.com/t2o2/scratch-solar/blob/main/imgs/planet.png?raw=true)